Learn How to Trade Bitcoin: [Most Comprehensive Quick Start Guide]

-Technical analysis is a tool, or method, used to predict the probable future price movement of a currency pair, cryptocurrency pair, or a stock.
-It can be a creative and dynamic which helps you gain a very deep perspective into the coin.
+Technical analysis is a tool, or method, used to predict the probable future price movement of a currency pair, cryptocurrency pair, or stock.
+It can be creative and dynamic which helps you gain a very deep perspective into the coin.

 The core assumption behind Technical analysis is thus: Regardless of what’s currently happening in the world, price movements speak for themselves, and tell some sort of a story that helps you predict what will happen next.

 You can read the first part of our two-part guide on technical analysis to gain more insight.

 Bitcoin Trading: Common mistakes to avoid

 #1 Having an itchy trading finger